oskardolch/SteamCAD/docs/BUILD_INSTRUCTIONS.md

 ```
 should install the software, including the start menu launcher.

+# Ubuntu or non-MATE environment
+The install prerequisities might differ on Ubuntu, or on any environment using neither
+MATE nor a GTK+-2.0 based desktop system.
+In this case the needed libraries might be
+`libgtk2.0-dev`, `libgtk+-2.0.dev` or so.

+On Ubuntu it might also be good to install `libcanberra-gtk-dev`, although SteamCAD
+does not depend on it, GTK might issue a worning if this library is not installed.

 # Linux Manual
 It still possible to compile the software without GNU build utilities.